ArataG/todo-app-django/README.md

 - Need help?

-You can find more infomation about Installing Python3, Django and Virtual Enviroment on this site.[^1]
+You can find more infomation about Installing Python3, Django and Virtual Enviroment on this site >>[Django Girls Tutorial](https://tutorial.djangogirls.org/)

 ## Running the tests